 The platform is completely ad-free.
 However, users can earn Steem Dollars (cryptocurrency for the Steem blockchain) by uploading their own work or by liking or commenting on others’ videos.

 That’s the unique part of DTube: both content creators and viewers can earn money by participating actively.
-It has a strong community, with many publishers working on the same projects and sharing each other’s creation.
+It has a strong community, with many publishers working on the same projects and sharing each other’s creations.

 The only major drawback is that you can only monetize your videos for the first seven days.
 After that, you will never get a penny off your content.
 And once you have uploaded the video, you can’t take it down.